Course overview

 AvailabilityUnit codeUnitnameUnit requirementsContact hours

-S1, S2SCIE4403Ethical Conduct and Communication of Science
+S1, S2SCIE4403Ethical Conduct and Communication in Science

 Prerequisites